-Members of RTB’s Scholar Community are invited to apply to participate in the Visiting Scholar Program.
-Qualified candidates share our commitment to engaging in reputable scholarship, as well as actively sharing the Gospel of Jesus Christ with STEMM professionals.
+We invite members of RTB’s Scholar Community to apply for participation in the Visiting Scholar program.
+Qualified candidates share our commitment to engage in reputable scholarship and to actively share the gospel of Jesus Christ with STEMM professionals.

-Visiting Scholars come to RTB headquarters and enter into an extended collaboration with the staff scholars at Reasons to Believe.
-These strategic scholar-evangelists use their own expertise to engage in various projects to add depth to the ministry’s resources.
+Visiting Scholars come to RTB headquarters and enter into an extended collaboration with RTB’s staff scholars.
+These strategic scholar-evangelists use their own expertise to engage in various projects to add depth and scope to the ministry’s resources.

 - Desire to engage in a deeper collaboration with RTB and help us develop new resources in your area of expertise